 Tip: this is why you will often not see the agent’s email address directly on the companies website and instead will have to fill out a “contact us” section.
 Using the “contact us” section helps to quickly enter you into the database.

-2. You lose the power to negotiate with your agent
+You lose the power to negotiate savings

 If you unknowingly use a site that connects you to an agent, and that agent has to give away 30% of what they will earn when you buy or sell, what is left for you to negotiate in regards to listing commissions or buyers rebates?